 Predictable latency even when operating under unreliable network conditions, such as that of a WAN.

-For example, Ably’s round trip latency from any of its 205 PoPs globally that receive at least 1% of its global traffic is < 65ms.
+For example, Ably’s round trip latency from any of its 205 PoPs globally that receive at least 1% of its global traffic is < 65ms for the 99th percentile.

 Reliability through infrastructure redundant at the regional and global level to survive multiple failures without outages.
 For example, Ably has 99.999999% message survivability for instance and datacenter failure.